gokulpch/Contrail_Kubernetes_AWS_Ansible-Boto/README.md

     ./create_cluster.sh        #Triggers the ansible tasks to create the cluster

     ```
 13. Once the ansible completes the provisioning the user can see a “contrail-K8S-Master” and “contrail-K8S-Node” on the EC2       dashboard with Kubernetes-Master and Node installed with Flannel networking.
-User can enter the terminal using the             public_ip “root@<public_ip>”.
+User can enter the terminal using the             public_ip “root@<public_ip>” "password: contrail1".
 Refer step.8 for the details on getting the public_ip.